jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 3. **Consistent Error Handling**: Use consistent error handling patterns across all data processing functions to ensure reliability.

 4. **Logging Context**: Include sufficient context in log messages to make debugging easier, especially for data extraction and transformation errors.

+5. **Character Encoding**: Always specify encoding explicitly (preferably UTF-8) when dealing with text files, especially for international data.

+## Resource Management

+1. **Context Managers**: Implement and use context managers (`__enter__` and `__exit__` methods) for classes that manage resources like file handles, network connections, or database sessions.

+2. **Explicit Cleanup**: Provide explicit cleanup methods (like `close()`) in addition to context manager support to give users flexibility in resource management.

+3. **Defensive Cleanup**: Implement cleanup operations defensively, checking if resources are still open before attempting to close them and handling exceptions during cleanup.

+4. **Resource Lifecycle Logging**: Log resource lifecycle events (creation, opening, closing) at appropriate levels to aid debugging.

 ## System Dependencies and Integration